David Griffin (actor)

-David Griffin (born 19 July 1943) is an English actor best known for both his roles as Squadron Leader Clive Dempster DFC in Hi-de-Hi! between 1984 and 1988 and Emmet Hawksworth in Keeping Up Appearances between 1991 and 1995.
+David Griffin (born 19 July 1943) is an English retired actor best known for his roles as Squadron Leader Clive Dempster DFC in Hi-de-Hi!
+(1984–1988) and Emmet Hawksworth in Keeping Up Appearances (1991–1995).

 Career

 Griffin's first screen role was in 1960 in the film A French Mistress.
 Roles like Ricketts in The Fifth Form at St. Dominic's in 1961, David Ashton in Outbreak of Murder in 1962 and Mark Dennison in Quick Before They Catch Us in 1966 followed soon after and became both popular and familiar with viewers.
 Griffin would appear in the smash hit film Battle of Britain in 1969 as Sergeant Pilot Chris and in popular television series including Dixon of Dock Green in 1968 and then again in 1974, Z-Cars in 1970.

-Other television appearances include a guest role in an episode of Doctor Who ("The Sea Devils"), 'Allo 'Allo!, Dixon of Dock Green, Emmerdale Farm and two episodes of Ripping Yarns.
+Other television appearances include a guest role in an episode of Doctor Who, 'Allo 'Allo!, Dixon of Dock Green, Emmerdale Farm and two episodes of Ripping Yarns.
 In Keeping Up Appearances he played music director Emmet Hawksworth, neighbour of Hyacinth Bucket, whom he constantly tried to avoid out of fear that she will "sing at him".
 After finishing Keeping Up Appearances in 1995, he toured worldwide, with Su Pollard, in the stage show The Good Sex Guide.
 He has also starred in several pantomimes such as Jack and the Beanstalk amongst others.
 In 2004, Griffin appeared on the Keeping Up Appearances episode of Comedy Connections, discussing his role of Emmet.